tinyclub/linux-lab/README.md

     $ make kernel-clone LINUX=<old_version> LINUX_NEW=<new_version>
     $ make root-clone BUILDROOT=<old_version> BUILDROOT_NEW=<new_version>

-## 5.6 Choose the versions of kernel, rootfs and uboot
+## 5.6 Choose the versions of kernel, rootfs and U-Boot

 Please use `tag` instead of `branch`, use kernel as an example: